 The limited-edition body scrubs include a unique code that allows the user to track the origin of their meteor powder, tapping into growing consumer demand for transparency.
 For more on this, see Positive Provenance.

 - Galacticleanse, launching later this month from US brand GlamGlow, also contains meteorite powder.
 The jelly-to-milk cleansing balm is said to create skin that “glows like the light of a star”.
+The brand will also release GlitterMask, a black peel-off treatment embedded with glitter stars with Sephors in the winter.

 Such products – which are literally out of this world – offer a playful experience that’s likely to appeal to millennial and Gen Z consumers.